Rain, Thunderstorms, Flash Flooding & Wild Winds Lash East Coast Of Australia

 The weather Bureau have forecast heavy rain and thunderstorms throughout the remainder of the week, with potential flooding across parts of Queensland, New South Wales and Victoria.

-Stay up-to-date on the latest news with The Border Briefing - keeping you in the loop with breaking news as it hits.
+Stay up-to-date on the latest news with The Queensland Briefing - keeping you in the loop with breaking news as it hits.

 Bureau of Meteorology Hazard Preparedness and Response East Manager Jane Golding said the main areas of concern ranged from Queensland down through to Victoria and included river catchments close to the NSW-Queensland border and along the western slopes in New South Wales.